estevezb/Savage-MN-GIS/content/pages/my-first-article.md

 Hello!
 My name is Brian Estevez.
 I really enjoy using and learning about Python programming, UAV or Drone technology, and Geographical Information Systems (GIS).

-This site is a place to share in the exploration of python programming itself, and its applications in GIS and UAV technology.
+This site is a place to share in the exploration of these topics.

 # **What is Python programming?**